sosnilosm/Subscription-management-site/README.md

 The project is executed on the Django framework.

-The service has registration with confirmation by email, user password reset, the ability to change the password, as well as subscription management functionality
+The service has registration with confirmation by email, user password reset, the ability to change the password, as well as subscription management functionality.